 In the most astonishing display of love the world has ever seen, God sent his only son to pay the price we couldn’t pay.

-When bad things happen, even when it is our fault, God always uses the hard stuff for amazing teaching opportunities, both for us and others.
+When bad things happen, God always uses the hard stuff for amazing teaching opportunities, both for us and others.

 God whispers to us in our pleasures, speaks to us in our conscience, but shouts in our pains: It is His megaphone to rouse a deaf world -C.S.
 Lewis.
 Every tear we cry he hold's in his hand -Casting Crowns Psalm 56:8

 Think back on some of the most amazing times in your life, most often the awesome stuff in life is a result of a hurt.

 This point is, to me, the most essential.
 I tell myself this innumerable times every day.

 I want to KNOW that my family and I will live a long and healthy life, but I am simply NOT given that promise.
 There are (roughly) 999,999,999,997 things to fear (not that I have counted).